JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/binary.md

     LogLevel(1)

 To understand the core functionality of CounterfactualExplanations.jl we will look at two example use cases of the `generate_counterfactual` function.
-This function takes a structure of type `Generator` as its main argument.
-Users can utilize one of the [default generators](#default-generators): `GenericGenerator <: Generator`, `GreedyGenerator <: Generator`.
+This function takes a structure of type `AbstractGenerator` as its main argument.
+Users can utilize one of the [default generators](#default-generators): `GenericGenerator <: AbstractGenerator`, `GreedyGenerator <: AbstractGenerator`.
 Alternatively, users can also create their own [custom generator](#custom-generators).

 ## Default generators